 Their program is only open to websites that:

-• Contains a significant amount of original content, is updated regularly and does not infringe the intellectual property rights of third parties
+• Contains a significant amount of original content, is updated regularly, and does not infringe on the intellectual property rights of third parties.

 • Receives the majority of its traffic from the US, UK or Canada